Three Anchors Every Climber Should Know

 Building climbing anchors is like painting a masterpiece.
 A splash of creativity here, a dash of technical skill there, and a bunch of creative and critical thinking mixed into it all.
 There is no such thing as a one size fits all anchor.
 Every route we climb is going to require a slightly different twist on the skills we already have dialed in.
 With more and more people venturing from the climbing gym to the outdoors, it's more important now than ever to really understand technical climbing skills (especially anchors) and how to critically think about the technique or tool we have chosen to use in any given situation.

-In this blog post, I'll dig a little deeper into three different types of sport climbing anchors and their uses, as well as the pros and cons of each one.
-Want to learn more about some unique anchor setups?
-Download a free infographic here from one of our AMGA Certified Rock Guides.
+In this blog post, I’ll dig a little deeper into three different types of sport climbing anchors and their uses, as well as the pros and cons of each one.
+Looking for more out of the box anchors?
+Join us for an Anchors Class or Introduction to Trad Climbing Course.

 A Quick Refresher on Climbing Anchors